 PIRLS collects considerable background information from the assessed students, their parents, teachers and school principals on how education systems provide educational opportunities to their students, as well as the factors that influence how students use these opportunities.
 Background data include information about: national curriculum policies in reading; how the education system is organized to facilitate learning; students’ home environment for learning; school climate and resources; and how instruction actually occurs in classrooms.
 Trend results across assessments permit countries to monitor the effectiveness of their educational systems in a global context.

-The TIMSS & PIRLS International Study Center, at the Lynch School of Education, Boston College, US, serves as the international study center for PIRLS 2021, working in close cooperation with the IEA, and the national centers of participating countries.
+The TIMSS & PIRLS International Study Center at the Lynch School of Education, Boston College, United States, serves as the international study center for PIRLS 2021, working in close cooperation with IEA, and the national centers of participating countries.

 For more information, please visit the PIRLS website.

-Albania, Australia, Austria, Azerbaijan, Bahrain, Belgium (French), Belgium (Flemish), Bosnia and Herzegovina, Brazil, Bulgaria, Canada (with Ontario and Quebec as benchmarking entities), Chile, Chinese Taipei, Croatia, Cyprus, Czech Republic, Denmark, Egypt, England, Finland, France, Georgia, Germany, Hong Kong, Hungary, Iran, Ireland, Israel, Italy, Jordan, Kazakhstan, Kosovo, Kuwait, Latvia, Lithuania, Macao, Malta, Morocco, Montenegro, Netherlands, New Zealand, Northern Ireland, North Macedonia, Norway, Oman, Poland, Portugal, Qatar, Russian Federation (with Moscow City as a benchmarking entity), Saudi Arabia, Serbia, Singapore, Slovak Republic, Slovenia, South Africa, Spain, Sweden, Turkey, United Arab Emirates (with Abu Dhabi and Dubai as benchmarking entities), United States, Uzbekistan.
+Albania, Australia, Austria, Azerbaijan, Bahrain, Belgium (Flemish), Belgium (French), Brazil, Bulgaria, Chinese Taipei, Croatia, Cyprus, Czech Republic, Denmark, Egypt, England, Finland, France, Georgia, Germany, Hong Kong SAR, Hungary, Iran, Ireland, Israel, Italy, Jordan, Kazakhstan, Kosovo, Latvia, Lithuania, Macao SAR, Malta, Montenegro, Morocco, Netherlands, New Zealand, North Macedonia, Northern Ireland, Norway, Oman, Poland, Portugal, Qatar, Saudi Arabia, Serbia, Singapore, Slovak Republic, Slovenia, South Africa, Spain, Sweden, Türkiye, United Arab Emirates, United States, and Uzbekistan.

 All European countries participating in IEA studies are required to prepare Data Protection Declarations (DPD) to comply with the General Data Protection Regulation (GDPR) of Europe and country-specific amendments of the law.
 Non-European countries participating in IEA studies may choose either to adapt and adopt the declaration or not to use it if not required by law.
 IEA provides Data Protection Declaration Templates to National Research Coordinators so that they may prepare, translate and adapt national versions.